antmicro/kenning-pipeline-manager/docs/source/specification-format.md

 ### Subgraphs

 Each object defines node representing defined subgraph.
 Fields `name`, `type`, `category`, `icon` are defined the same way as in standard nodes.
 Apart from those, subgraph node contains additional properties:

-* `nodes` - List of nodes in a subgraph, specified in [dataflow format](dataflow-format)
+* `nodes` - List of nodes in a subgraph, specified in [Dataflow format](#dataflow-format)
-* `connections` - List of connections in a subgraph, specified in [dataflow format](dataflow-format)
+* `connections` - List of connections in a subgraph, specified in [Dataflow format](dataflow-format)
 * `interfaces` - Apart from properties defined in [Node interface](#interface), contains:
   * `nodeInterface` - ID of an interface of a node defined in subgraph to which this particular interface is tied to.

 ## Example